Childhood Practice BA (Hons)

 - The course is delivered entirley online and can be studied from anywhere in Scotland

-- At least two years work experience in an appropriate setting plus
+- Preferably, you will have at least two years work experience in an appropriate setting PLUS

 - Relevant SVQ 3, for example: Social Services: Children and Young People; Children’s Care Learning and Development/Playwork; or equivalent